INAETICS/bare-metal-installation/README.md

 - press `e`
 - add `coreos.autologin` to the boot options
 - press `F10` to boot the just edited boot entry

+## Network configuration

+- nuc1 is configured to use a fixed ip address (172.17.8.20), see `oem/nuc1/cloudinit/cloud-config.yml -> "00-eno1.network"`
+- nuc1 is also running a DHCP server, which provides ip adresses for the other nucs (172.17.8.10<nucNr>).
+The mapping from nuc to ip address is done using the MAC addresses, which must be changed to your needs, see `oem/nuc1/cloudinit/cloud-config-2nd-stage.yml -> "local-network-setup.service"`

+## Using ELK

+If you want to use the ELK stack for debugging, you have to copy their tar files (see tmp directory) to /opt/images on nuc1 and reboot nuc1.
+This is skipped at the initial installation because the CoreOS partition is too small at that moment (it is resized during first boot).